 Now, part of my desire to travel the world came from a personality trait of wanting constant growth and change.
 I constantly sought adventure and tried to avoid any form of routine or a seemingly static lifestyle.
 This was part of the reason I was so eager to move to the US and start a new adventure.

 So why was it different this time around?
 Why was I not welcoming this change like I did the first?
 I was excited about the adventure but hated the change.
-I remember sitting in a car with a friend and he was asking me about my move and how I was processing it all.
+I remember sitting in a car with a friend, and he was asking me about my move and how I was processing it all.
 It was the first time I got to say what I was feeling out aloud.
 I told him; in my desire to travel the world and live in different countries, I never anticipated the emotional toll it would take on me.
 The difference this time was that the familiarity I left in my home country Nigeria was one I didn’t work for or choose.
 It was just the life I was born into.
-I knew my loving friends since before I was 10 and my life routine wasn’t essentially hard to come by, it was made readily available to me.
+I knew my loving friends since before I was 10 and my life routine wasn’t necessarily hard to come by, it was made readily available to me.
 The familiarity I was leaving behind the second time around was different.
-I had worked for it, I had spent time building friendships, creating a network, finding the right church, curating routines, decorating my apartment and testing out different coffee shops till I found the right one.
+I had worked for it.
+I had spent time building friendships, creating a network, finding the right church, curating routines, decorating my apartment and testing out different coffee shops until I found the right one.
 My life in the US was a representation of every conscious and independent decision I had made as an adult that had paid off.
-It was very scary to leave it all behind and start over.
+It was terrifying to leave it all behind and start over.

 You know, leaving your comfort zone is easier said than done, especially when you’re very comfortable.
 I had to learn to let go.
 I had to believe and trust that I would be able to build a life in Madrid that was as amazing as the one I was leaving behind.
 Now in Spain, I have developed a new routine while also exploring, I have fallen in love with the city, and I’m already forming a core group of friends.
 I also have new favorite coffee shops!